cancrizans/based-pear/README.md

 With the little x in the top right of a node's entry in the inspector you can delete a node.
 You cannot delete the first node, which is the neutral point / background.

+### Ramps

+Last two nodes you clicked will be marked with a white border in the inspector.
+These count as selected.

+With the `B` key you create a ramp between two selected nodes and deselect them.

+When a portion of a ramp lies outside of gamut, it is displayed as black.
+Move the nodes or change the parameters so that it fits inside.

+Ramps display their gradient in the inspector.
+Below are two sliders for two blending parameters:

+* Chroma bend: this only acts horizontally and bends the middle of the curve towards or away from neutral grey.
+So it changes saturation of interpolating colours.
+This doesn't work good if the nodes have the same hue.
+* Luma bend: this only acts vertically and thus only changes luminances.
+Luminance always increases monotonically from darker to lighter node, but this slider will let you "squish" luminances up or down within that restriction.
+This doesn't do anything if the nodes have the same luminance.

+With the little x in the top right of a ramp's entry in the inspector you can delete the ramp.

+You can have multiple ramps between the same two colours.
+Each can have its own bending params.